lois2inn/Pizza_Place_Sales/README.md

     </tr>
   </table>

 - The Greek style pizza in XXL size is the least sold pizzas in the store.
 Small Calabrese and Small Chicken Alfredo pizzas follow in line.
+The store can make decisions to remove these items off the menu or tweak the recipe and promote these pizzas for lower prices.
   <table>
    <tr>
       <th>Least sold pizzas</th>